iamsusmitashrestha/iamsusmitashrestha/README.md

 Passionate Flutter developer
 ----------------------------

 I am a skilled Flutter Developer with experience developing mobile applications for both iOS and Android platforms.
 I am passionate about staying up-to-date with the latest technology trends and constantly seeking to improve my existing skill set.
 Currently, I am interested in mastering web technologies to become a more versatile engineer and deliver even better software solutions.
 I have collaborated on the development of various projects and I am open to opportunities.
-My knowledge of technologies such as Flutter, MVVM, Clean Architecture, API Integration, and Git, combined with my experience working in team environments, allow me to deliver high-quality software solutions that meet user needs and expectations.
+My knowledge of technologies such as Flutter, MVVM, Clean Architecture and API Integration combined with my experience working in team environments, allow me to deliver high-quality software solutions that meet user needs and expectations.

 *   🌍  I'm based in Kathmandu, Nepal
 *   ✉️  You can contact me at [susmitashrestha.dev@gmail.com](mailto:susmitashrestha.dev@gmail.com)